Anshjyot/Anshjyot.github.io/index.markdown

 What stands first out is a consistent rhythm: arrests peak between **afternoon and early evening**, aligning not necessarily with drug activity but perhaps with standard **patrol schedules**.
 While districts like **Tenderloin**, **Mission**, and **Southern** show consistently high arrest counts, this plot also gives an idea of focus shifts in policies.
 For example, in the last few years it seems the **Tenderloin** area has been receiving more attention, perhaps because of its central location.

-This tool allows for a deeper exploration of shifts in policing over time—zooming in on patterns that may reflect citywide strategies or district-level decision-making.
+This allows for a deeper exploration of shifts in policing over time—zooming in on patterns that may reflect citywide strategies or district-level decision-making.
 It invites us to investigate: does the data support the narrative of a public health intervention, or one of targeted enforcement?

 ---